javanderwal/readapra/README.md

 other download method) for `readapra` to use by setting the `"R_READAPRA_DL_METHOD"` environment variable.

-To set the `"R_READAPRA_DL_METHOD"` environment variable for your current session, use the following code:
+To set the `"R_READAPRA_DL_METHOD"` environment variable to `"wininet"` for your current session, use the following code:

 ``` r
 Sys.setenv("R_READAPRA_DL_METHOD" = "wininet")